Understanding Domain Life Cycle

-If you fail to renew your domain, your registration will be interrupted, at which point your nameservers will be changed by the registrar.
+If you fail to renew your domain, your registration will be interrupted, at which point the registrar will change your name servers.
 This means it may take a few days before you can see your site is down, and after you finally pay to renew, it may be a few more days before you can see your site is back up.

-We will send domain expiration notices prior to the expiration date by email to the Registrant Email address listed on the domain Whois.
-The first notice will be sent thirty (30) days before expiration and a second notice will be sent seven (7) days before expiration.
+We will email domain expiration notices before the expiration date to the Registrant Email address listed on the domain WHOIS.
+The first notice will be sent thirty (30) days before expiration, and a second notice will be sent seven (7) days before expiration.
 A final email will be sent immediately after the domain has expired.

 - Enom: 30 Days